Skip to Main Content

 Screening for depression

-Practitioners and providers are encouraged to screen members for depression and other behavioral health conditions.
+Physicians and other providers are encouraged to screen members for depression and other behavioral health conditions.
 Various brief screening instruments are available, such as the Patient Health Questionnaire (PHQ-9) from the U.S. Preventive Services Task Force.
 There is no cost to users and it is available in English and over 30 other languages.
 Newly enrolled Medicare members are screened for depression through a health risk assessment (HRA).

 Depression program